Engaged Anthropology

 Location: Global Heritage Lab, Poststraße 26, 53111 Bonn (wheelchair accessible)

 Everyone is cordially invited to bring lunch and eat with us.
-For online participation, please register in advance at: ltruemne@uni-bonn.de
+For online participation, please register in advance at: ltruemne@uni-bonn.de.
+The lecture will not be recorded.
+Apart from the first session, all other sessions will be held in English.

 Further information on participation and examination modalities will be provided in the first session and via eCampus and Basis.